 Mexican cantina meets art deco décor is what you’ll find at Brickell’s La Veinte.
 But the menu won’t disappoint either.
 Their ceviche and gorditas are fresh and flavorful, and don’t skip out on the tacos either — executive chef Santiago Gomez knows what he’s doing.

-With over 11 locations worldwide, Sugar Factory knows exactly what they’re doing.
+With about 20 locations worldwide, Sugar Factory knows exactly what they’re doing.
 The Miami location does not disappoint.
 Located inside the Victor Hotel on Ocean Drive, the restaurant is sure to excite any kid.
 Aside from the attached candy store, the Sugar Factory restaurant has a kid-friendly menu, candy-coated milkshakes, and of course the best dessert menu you could ever dream of.

-After a late-night at LIV, head downstairs to the Fountainbleu’s Pizza & Burger by Michael Minna.
-This more casual restaurant, compared to the other Fountainbleu hotspots of course, offers a wide variety of mouthwatering comfort food.
+After a late-night at LIV, head downstairs to the Fontainebleau's Pizza & Burger by Michael Mina.
+This more casual restaurant, compared to the other Fontainebleau hotspots of course, offers a wide variety of mouthwatering comfort food.
 The Hippie Chick is a staple — your choice of burger served with grilled eggplant, halloumi cheese, and stack of potato chips for crunch.
 A great way to end a night out!